Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-The simplest model that can reproduce the data for the entire sample has fixed $\beta=2$ \citep{Priddey2001} and $\nu_{0}$=1300~GHz, in agreement to the value found for SDP.9.
+The simplest model that can reproduce the data for the entire sample has fixed $\beta=2$ \citep{Priddey2001} and the already-mentioned $\nu_{0}$=1300~GHz, in agreement to the value found for SDP.9.
 The dust emissivity index $\beta=2$ is also consistent with the error bars of the Z-Spec spectra.
 The best-fit models are shown in Figure~\ref{seds}, and the corresponding values for $T_{d}$ are listed in Table~\ref{tab:cont}.
-With dust temperatures between 54 and 69~K, the peak of the dust SED is found in a narrow range of wavelengths (73 to 92~$\mu$m) for all lensed galaxies in the sample.
+With dust temperatures between 54 and 69~K, the peak of the restframe dust SED is found in a narrow range of wavelengths (73 to 92~$\mu$m) for all lensed galaxies in the sample.
 It is important to bear in mind that this fitting function for the SED is largely empirical, and the degree to which $T_{d}$ and $\beta$ represent physical quantities is complicated by the spatial averaging over the entire galaxy and the degeneracy between a distribution in dust temperature and a distribution of dust types (represented by $\beta$).
 The formal errors for the fitted parameters ($T_{d}$) should not be interpreted as errors on physical quantities, due to these caveats.

 Even though such SED fits could be obtained using just the photometric points, the addition of Z-Spec data not only strongly constrains the continuum slope, but also breaks the degeneracy between $T_{d}$ and redshift \citep{Blain:1999}, by independently determining the latter.
-Since Z-Spec has determined the redshift, we are able to obtain $T_{d}$ from the continuum fit, which otherwise would constrain the quantity $T_{d}/(1+z)$ \citep[e.g., ][]{Amblard10}.
+Since Z-Spec has determined the redshift, we are able to obtain $T_{d}$ from the continuum fit, which otherwise would constrain only the quantity $T_{d}/(1+z)$ \citep[e.g., ][]{Amblard10}.
 This degeneracy can lead to significant variations in the derived $T_{d}$ if the redshift is not measured independently.
-The implications of the continuum slope measured by Z-Spec for the dust composition will be analyzed in a future work.
+The implications of the continuum slope measured by Z-Spec for the dust composition is left for a future work.